U.S. Agricultural Exports Supported 1.2 Million Full-Time Jobs in 2017

 This growing importance of nonfarm jobs is consistent with the upward trend in the job numbers supported by nonbulk exports, such as processed foods and animal products, which rely on a broader range of businesses than bulk goods, such as soybeans, corn, and other feed grains.
 (Nonfarm businesses supported by nonbulk exports include food processing, services, and other manufacturing.)
 Thus, the composition of agricultural exports (bulk versus nonbulk) influences not only the total number of jobs but also the distribution of employment between the farm and nonfarm sectors.
 Nonbulk commodities account for the majority of the volume of U.S. agricultural exports and continue to support the majority of jobs dependent on agricultural exports.
 Most of those jobs are in nonfarm sectors.

-Agricultural Trade Multipliers, by Steven Zahniser, USDA, Economic Research Service, May 2021
+Agricultural Trade Multipliers, by Steven Zahniser and Wendy Zeng, USDA, Economic Research Service, September 2021